Healthy Homes Assessment Jervoistown

 Home Assessments Jervoistown for Rental Properties

-There are a variety of things to check when conducting an home inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standards.
-The most common are:
+There are a myriad of things you should look for in a home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The consequences of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of an tenant services ruling can be significant for property owners and landlords.
-For specialist advice get in touch now and schedule your rental property home evaluation.
+The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of the Tenancy services ruling could be significant for property managers and landlords.
+For professional assistance, get in touch today to book your rental properties house assessment.

 home assessments for rental properties